 Location: Kilimanjaro Safaris is located straight in the back of the Africa section of Disney’s Animal Kingdom.

-The FastPass+ line is located to the right of the main entrance in between the standby entrance and the entrance to the train over to Rafiki’s Planet Watch.
+The FastPass+ line is located just to the right of the main entrance in between the standby entrance and the walkway down to the train over to Rafiki’s Planet Watch.